 REQUIRED, CONDITIONAL OR OPTIONAL: Conditional: not required for customers less than 18 years of age.

 SUPPLEMENTAL SECURITY INCOME (SSI)

-DESCRIPTION: SSI is a federal needs-based program (Title XVI of the Social Security Act) that provides monthly payments to aged, blind, and disabled persons who have little or no resources and income.
+DESCRIPTION: SSI is a federal needs-based program (Title XVI of the Social disabled persons who have little or no resources and income.